jjcho849/Hydroneer-Mods/README.md

 Now you can get resources from dirt right on the belt without taking up space with a traditional harvester!

-You can find the Harvester Hook at RFC shop for 30,000 hydrocoins.
+You can find the Harvester Hook at Golden Mods Shop for 30,000 hydrocoins.

 Currency Converter:
 -------------------